 For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 This is an outcome-based benchmark service; therefore, VR will not pay the invoice unless all outcomes required for payment are achieved.
+Each benchmark is paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.

 17.4.2.4 Fees

 For more information, refer to 17.6 Employment Services Fee Schedule.